gyjbb/Leetcode-Python3/README.md

 # Leetcode-Python3
-## 977.Squares of a Sorted Array, 209.Minimum Size Subarray Sum, 59.Spiral Matrix II, Summary of Array.
+## Linked List Theory, 203.
+Remove Linked List Elements, 59.Spiral Matrix II, Summary of Array.
-May 11, 2023
+May 11, 2023  4h

 The third day for Linked List.
 Today we will learn about the linked list and its difference with arrays.\
 The challenges today are about how to remove items from the linked list, create a new linked list, and the reversed linked list.
 Have fun!😀